sharingapples/react-native-foundation/README.md

 2. Make it easier to [release apps](#releasing) for android as well as iOS.
 Ready to deploy on Play Store and App Store.
 3. Make react-native project [yarn workspaces](https://yarnpkg.com/en/docs/workspaces) friendly.

+*WARNING: This utility is in alpha.
+Report any issues you find.*

 ## Installation
 > `$ npm install -g react-native-foundation`